 Proprietress Laura Levine, a Soho-based artist, filmmaker and photographer, opened the Mystery Spot in 2001 as an outlet to contain the overflow of vintage items collected at weekend yard sales, flea markets and country auctions.
 Every weekend she brings in stacks of vintage vinyl dug out of a recently purchased estate collection of over 15,000 used records and armfuls of killer vintage clothing fresh from estate sales.

-For eleven years, through word of mouth, The Mystery Spot has become the ”must-see” destination for thrifters, fashionistas, record diggers, curiosity seekers, tourists, supermodels, musicians, designers, prop stylists, and even a famous face or two.
+For twelve years, through word of mouth, The Mystery Spot has become the ”must-see” destination for thrifters, fashionistas, record diggers, curiosity seekers, tourists, supermodels, musicians, designers, prop stylists, and even a famous face or two.
 (Customers include Karen O, Richard Hell, Yo La Tengo, Kate Pierson, Michael Gira, Amy Sedaris, and Kelly Cutrone).
 Even when the doors are closed, customers with a yen to shop at 3 AM are welcome to dig through the dollar record bins and famous Yard Sale in a Box on the front porch, with an honor money drop at your service.

-Located in the heart of the Catskills State Park, the tiny creekside hamlet of Phoenicia – named one of the “Top Ten Coolest Small Towns” by Budget Travel magazine last year – is well-known to New Yorkers as a favorite weekend escape for its hiking, fishing, camping, and tubing, as well as shopping, art galleries, Festival of the Voice and stacks of homemade pancakes.
+Located in the heart of the Catskills State Park, the tiny creekside hamlet of Phoenicia – named one of the “Top Ten Coolest Small Towns” by Budget Travel magazine last year – is well-known to New Yorkers as a favorite weekend escape for its hiking, fishing, camping, and tubing, as well as shopping, art galleries, Festival of the Voice and stacks of homemade pancakes at Sweet Sue’s.
 Despite the devastating flooding and damage caused by Tropical Storm Irene when it struck the village last summer – turning Main Street into a raging river – Phoenicia has fully recovered and is more inviting than ever.

 Dittypalooza! is an offshoot of the Mystery Spot’s legendary Music for Front Porches series, a series of free afternoon concerts on the shop’s Main Street porch which Levine has been hosting since 2009.
 Performers have included Mercury Rev and Dean & Britta, Laura Cantrell, Uncle Monk, Ida, Ambrosia Parsley, Life in a Blender, Steve Almaas, Gail Ann Dorsey, Two Dark Birds and Holly Miranda.